Curriculum Standards Pre-Algebra

 Students learn complex mathematical ideas and advanced problem solving.
 The focus of this program is to provide accelerated, targeted math instruction designed to deepen the students’ understanding of number sense, computation, algebraic concepts, measurement, geometry, data analysis.

-In grades 5-8, classes are divided so that students receive small-group math instruction each day.
-Students in grade 7 receive pre-algebra instruction at different rates of acceleration and levels of complexity, and students in 8 receive algebra instruction and advanced algebra instruction.
+In grades 5-8, classes are divided so that students receive math instruction in smaller groups each day.
+Students in grade 7 receive pre-algebra instruction at different rates of acceleration and levels of complexity, and students in grade 8 receive algebra instruction and advanced algebra instruction.
 Students who need a greater challenge and a more accelerated pace are placed in an independent mathematics course.
 In the independent course, the student is limited only by the challenge of the content.
 SJB has the capacity to provide geometry and Algebra II/Trigonometry.

 The primary goal in middle-school mathematics instruction is to prepare students for success in freshman math courses in the Catholic high schools and to give advanced math students the best opportunity to test out of freshman math and into an honors or higher-level math course at the start of high school.